Keyboard shortcuts

 func main() {

-setGCPercent(-1) // Disable automatic GC
+setGCPercent(-1) // Disable threshold-triggered GC

-// ... game runs with no GC pauses ...
+// ... gameplay avoids threshold-triggered GC pauses ...

 // GC during loading screens only: